 Chairman: Jim Weselby

 Contact: Information and bookings

 Boat trips for the physically or mentally disabled.
 The boat is also available to hire for trips and functions with maximum accommodation of 12 per party.

 Local organiser: Kim Creasey

 Bollington’s own radio station was awarded a permanent broadcasting license and is on air full time.
 Please see their web site for full up to date information.

 Leader: Nik Perring

 Tel: (Library) 01625−573058

 The Bollington Library Writing Group meets every Tuesday 5.30 – 7pm.
 Cost: £4.50.
 All ages and abilities very welcome.

-This new group (May 2012) meet on the second Tuesday of each month from 2.00 – 4.00pm at the Bridgend Centre.
+This group meet on the second Tuesday of each month from 2.00 – 4.00pm at the Bridgend Centre.
 There is a meeting subscription of £3 per session.